HectorRicardo/simple-music-app/README.md

 - Start the service.
 Again, the service is created if doesn't exist yet.
 Its initial state will be "Started".

 A bound service can then be started, and a started service can then be bound to an activity.
 You can stop a started service, and you can unbind an activity from a bound service.
-But if at any given moment, the service happens to be unbound and stopped, it is destroyed.
+But once the service happens to be unbound and stopped, it is destroyed.

 The service is created when it is started in response to a media button or when an activity binds to it (after connecting via its MediaBrowser)